limrik/big-heart-bros/README.md

 -   Issue: Tedious process to sign and liase with volunteeers, and meaningful data collection

 -   Additional Features:
 1. Recommender system to allow volunteers to have a more personalised experience
-2. AI-generated testimonial for volunteers that will consolidate their volunteering experiences
+2. GenAI tools for testimonial for volunteers that will consolidate their volunteering experiences
 3. Personalised statistics for volunteers
 4. Sign-up and sign-in feature for volunteers (and data collection)